binvip1/kafka-chat-app/README.md

 ## ABOUT
 - Allows real-time chat with support of websocket.
-- Uses Kafka as message brokers.
+- Uses Kafka as message brokers for fault-tolerant and the ease of scaling.
 - Frontend: chat-frontend.
 - Backend: distributed-chat-app.